Prepare For Tribulation

 False Teachers and Prophets

-The greatest and most insidious danger will be (and is now) spiritual deception from within the church by false prophets and teachers.
+The greatest and most insidious danger to Christians will be (and is now) spiritual deception from within the church by false prophets and teachers.
 These have caused and will cause many to depart from the way of the Faith as taught by Jesus, the prophets and apostles, unsettle others by questioning and doubting the Scriptures (to conform with popular opinion) or by novel interpretations contrary to sound historical understanding.

 False teachers typically find receptive ears by telling what is comforting to our own desires, by compromising with the world’s consensus on morality so as to be ‘inclusive’ and avoid censure, by minimising or denying the need to take up our cross, to live a holy life and to suffer, if needs be, for Christ’s sake.
 Such teachers and false shepherds are described in the Bible as wolves in sheep’s clothing who have crept in unnoticed (Matthew 7:15, Jude 1:4).
 The battle within the professing church will be one of the most difficult to contend with.

-Secular humanism denies the existence of God and holds that man is accountable to no one except himself.
+Secular humanism denies the existence of God and says that man is accountable to no one except himself.
 As a consequence of this ideology man effectively becomes his own ‘god’ believing the age-old lie ‘you will be like God (or ‘as gods‘)’ (Genesis 3:5) deciding for himself what is right or wrong.

 We should not think we will escape tribulation.
 It is in fact promised (Acts 14:22, 2 Timothy 3:12).
 Jesus said Christians ‘will be hated by all nations‘ (Matthew 24:9).
 However, it is how we prepare and respond to tribulation that is most important.
 While we who are living now may not face the Great Tribulation, for the time is in God’s hands, we can expect before that time for our faith to be tested.
 Jesus and Paul forewarned us there would be a time of great apostasy when many will fall away and depart from the faith.
 Such warnings need to be heeded and the reasons why many will fall away so we can be prepared to stand firm.
 Jesus specifically warns us with these words: